 Tenants’ Rights & Responsibilities in Virginia

-A tenant automatically acquires the following rights once they establish a tenancy agreement with a landlord in Virginia.
+A tenant automatically acquires the following rights once they establish a rental agreement with a landlord in Virginia.
 The right to:

 - Report a landlord for failing to abide by the state’s habitability codes.